Key Takeaways

 The Sun goes through an 11-year cycle of rising and falling magnetic activity.
 At Solar Maximum, sunspot numbers are highest, more powerful flares erupt, and coronal mass ejections are launched far more frequently.
 Coronal holes — like the one driving this week's event — add a steady drumbeat of fast solar wind between the big eruptions.
 It all translates directly into more geomagnetic storms reaching UK latitudes: events that a decade ago happened once or twice a year now occur every few weeks.

 Over the past two years, the Northern Lights have been photographed from Cornwall, Kent, the Channel Islands, and central London during the most powerful G4 and G5 storms.
-A G2 like tonight's won't repeat that — but it keeps the streak alive, and it's a reminder that the next big one is always brewing.
-There are currently five sunspot regions on the Earth-facing disc, the most active of which is still magnetically complex enough to fire off moderate-class flares.
+A G1–G2 like this weekend's won't repeat that — but it's a solid mid-tier event, and with AR4479 still crackling with X-class potential and a second CME inbound, the next big one may already be brewing.
+A run of CMEs in a fortnight shows the Sun isn't done with us yet.

 Solar Maximum activity is expected to tail off through 2027 as we head back toward Solar Minimum.
 The window for reliable, frequent aurora from UK latitudes is still open — but it won't stay open forever.
 Every clear night in northern Scotland this summer is a chance worth taking.